SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/_Getting-Start_Wilmer-Api.md

 * [`Endpoint.md`](Configuration_Files/Endpoint.md)
 * [`ApiType.md`](Configuration_Files/ApiType.md)
-* An existing endpoint for the example user, which can be found in Public/Configs/Endpoints/_example_users
+* An existing endpoint for the user you picked, found in the endpoint collection under `Public/Configs/Endpoints/` that matches the user's `endpointConfigsSubDirectory` (e.g. `_shared` for the `chat-ui` user)

 **2. If Using a Text Completion API (e.g., KoboldCpp):**
 These models often require special prompt formatting.
 If you're using one, also include this file.